roocs/rook/docs/source/prov.rst

 The rooki_ client for ``rook`` has example notebooks_ for process executions and displaying the provenance information.

-You can run the ``orchestrate`` process to execute a workflow with subsetting operators:
+You can run the ``orchestrate`` process to execute a workflow with subsetting operators and show the provenance document:

 .. code-block:: python
+  :linenos:
+  :emphasize-lines: 14-17

   from rooki import operators as ops wf = ops.Subset(